ZacSweers/CatchUp/README.md

 Note that by default, I have a Timber tree that crashes the app in the event of an error in debug (fix me now!).
-This may be problematic if you don't have services authenticated (especially Firebase and its ever shifting requirements), so you can disable this behavior via setting the `CRASH_ON_TIMBER_ERROR` property in the root `gradle.properties` file to `false`.
+This may be problematic if you don't have services authenticated (especially Firebase and its ever shifting requirements), so you can disable this behavior via setting the `catchup.crashOnTimberError` property in the root `gradle.properties` file to `false`.

 For apollo-android's code generation: if you want to use a local installation of the `apollo-codegen`